feschber/lan-mouse/README.md

 (this works natively on sway versions >= 1.8)

 ## Windows support
-Currently windows can receive mouse and keyboard events, however unlike with the wlroots back-end,
+Currently windows can receive mouse and keyboard events, event producing on windows is WIP.

-the scancodes are not translated between keyboard layouts.

-Event emitting is WIP.

 ## TODOS